A Survey of Protocol Fuzzing: Bug Collector

 \subsubsection{Timeout and Liveness Checks.}

-As most memory-safety bugs result in process crashes, fuzzers can detect these bugs by liveness detection.
-A common way to check the liveness of a target is to set a static timeout for a response \cite{securecomm15-pulsar,ndss18-iotfuzzer,blackhat-eu-21-owfuzz,blackhat-eu-21-badmesher,ccs21-snipuzz,tdsc22-greyhound,defcon30-someip}.
-If the response message from the target is not received by the time, it is determined that the target process is dead.
+Timeout and liveness checks identify crashes or infinite loops by checking the target's unresponsiveness.
+A common way to check the unresponsiveness of a target is to set a static timeout for a response \cite{securecomm15-pulsar,ndss18-iotfuzzer,blackhat-eu-21-owfuzz,blackhat-eu-21-badmesher,ccs21-snipuzz,tdsc22-greyhound,defcon30-someip}.
+If the response message from the target is not received by the time, it is determined that the target process is dead or enters an infinite loop.
 This method is suitable for environments with limited debugging techniques, such as unable to obtain process signals or debug logs.
 However, setting a fixed timeout is a relatively coarse-grained method, which may introduce false positives due to network fluctuations or excessive load on the target.
 Some works propose several active liveness checks to mitigate the false positive issues.
 For example, Snipuzz \cite{ccs21-snipuzz} resends input sequences for multiple times to reduce false positives.
 IoTFuzzer \cite{ndss18-iotfuzzer}, OWFuzz \cite{blackhat-eu-21-owfuzz}, and BadMesher \cite{blackhat-eu-21-badmesher} use heartbeat messages (\textit{e.g.}, ICMP messages) to infer the status of the PUT.